Foreign Director of SRL (LTD) and SpA (JSC)

 The rules are as follows:

-- the citizen of any EU country, even if not resident in an EU country, may be appointed director of a company incorporated in Italy;
+- the citizen of any EU country (even if not resident in an EU country) can be appointed director of a company incorporated in Italy; citizens of other EEA (Economic European Area) countries that are not members of the EU, such as: Iceland, Liechtenstein and Norway;

 - a citizen of a non-EU country who is resident in an EU country can also assume the position of director of a company in Italy.